-than or equal to eight, an employee representative Director must be appointed.
+When the number of non-employee Directors is less than or equal When the number of non-employee representative Directors is less than or equal to eight, an employee representative Director must be appointed.
 If the number of non-employee representative Directors exceeds eight, two employee representative Directors must be appointed.

-Previous version
+Previous version New version